wmtennyson/RV32I-Core-with-MAC-Extension/docs/Summaries/ImplementationCPUsDSPAcceleratorsFPGA.md

-# Implementation of CPUs and DSP Accelerators on FPGA
+# Implementation of CPUs and DSP Accelerators on FPGA Summaries

+### Design and Implementation of a RISC-V SoC with Custom DSP Accelerators for Edge Computing